TenebrisNoctua/PluginEssentials/docs/api-reference/studio-components/types/util/getSelectedState.md

 <h3 markdown>
 	Value
 	<span class="api-property-type">
-		: CanBeState<any>?
+		: CanBeValue&lt;any&gt;?
 	</span>
 </h3>

 The selected option value from the component.
-Can either be a `State` that contains anything, or just anything.
+Can either be a `Value` that contains anything, or just anything.

 ----

 <h3 markdown>
 	Options
 	<span class="api-property-type">
-		: CanBeState<{any}>?
+		: CanBeState&lt;{any}&gt;?
 	</span>
 </h3>